yeti-ink/yeti-docs/docs/main/auto-compounding-vaults.md

 The YTC-WBTC LP, YSHARE-FTM LP, and YTC-YSHARE LP pools pay rewards in YSHARE.
 If you’re in the YTC-YSHARE or YSHARE-FTM LP pools, 50% of your YSHARE rewards are sold to purchase YTC or FTM respectively each time the protocol auto-compounds.
 If you’re in the YTC-WBTC pool, 100% of your reward is sold and used to purchase half YTC and half WBTC each time.
 Unlike the YTC-WBTC or YTC-YSHARE vaults, the YSHARE-FTM vault does not apply any buy pressure on YTC.

-To access the Yeti ink. autocompounding vaults, just navigate to our Autovaults page.
+To access the Yeti Defi autocompounding vaults, just navigate to our Autovaults page.
 If you have any questions about how to use them, check the relevant sections below for the vault you want to use!

 :::note One of the great things about our YTC-WBTC LP autovault is that because it is selling YSHARE to purchase both YTC and WBTC automatically every two hours, simply parking your YTC or WBTC in this autovault is all you need to do to add to your Bitcoin holdings automatically over time.